 The Nelly Bay Harbour Development Special Rate levy is applied to maintaining water quality in the canals, dredging the canals, maintaining the rock walls around the canal area and maintaining the sediment basin in Gustav Creek.
-The Operational Plan for the Nelly Bay Harbour Development Special Rate for 2018/19 is detailed in the Attachment - Nelly Bay Harbour Development Operational Plan.
+The Operational Plan for the Nelly Bay Harbour Development Special Rate for 2019/20 is detailed in Appendix 12 - Nelly Bay Harbour Development Operational Plan.